apache/drill/_docs/performance-tuning/query-plans-and-tuning/065-throttling.md

 The value that you set represents the total query cost, as computed by the planner.
 The value does not directly map to physical numbers, however it is derived from row count, CPU, network cost, and so on.

-Before you set the value, experiment by running queries that you consider small and large, then look at the total cost per query in the Drill Web Console, and pick a number in between when setting the threshold option.
+Before you set the value, experiment by running queries that you consider small and large, then look at the total cost per query in the Drill Web UI, and pick a number in between when setting the threshold option.

 ![](https://i.imgur.com/5kpdkCy.png)